Caitlin Rose

-Caitlin Elisabeth Rose (born June 23, 1987) is a country singer and songwriter from Nashville, Tennessee.
+Caitlin Elisabeth Rose (born June 23, 1987) is an American country singer and songwriter from Nashville, Tennessee.
 She has released three albums, Own Side Now (2010), The Stand-In (2013) and Cazimi (2022).
 She also recorded two Arctic Monkeys songs for Record Store Day in 2012.

 Career

 Rose was previously the lead singer of Nashville indie band Save Macaulay, on local label Theory 8 until 2007.
 As a solo artist, she signed to BMI in 2008.
 The title track of her seven-track 2008 EP, Dead Flowers, is a cover of a Rolling Stones song.

 Her first album, Own Side Now, was released by Names Records in August 2010.
 Her vocal performance and lyrics have led to comparisons to Loretta Lynn, Patsy Cline, and Iris DeMent.
 Claire Suddath of Time magazine named Own Side Now one of the Top 10 Albums of 2011, ranking it at No. 7.

-Her next studio album The Stand-In was released on February 25, 2013.
+Her next studio album, The Stand-In, was released on February 25, 2013.

-After a 9-year gap, she released a new album Cazimi on November 18, 2022.
+After a nine-year gap, she released the album Cazimi on November 18, 2022.

+Also in 2022, Caitlin Rose appeared on local East Nashville indie label 3Sirens' debut compilation.
+The label is founded by The Grahams.
+"3Sirens Presents: With Love Part 1" is a collection of 80s and 90s cover songs, including Rose's take on Blondie's classic "One Way Or Another".
+Also featured on the release were local East Nashville favorites Derek Hoke, The Grahams, Dylan LeBlanc and Andrew Combs.